mapeditor/tiled/docs/manual/python.rst

 .. note::

     Since Tiled 1.3, Tiled can be :doc:`extended using JavaScript
-    </reference/scripting>`.
+    </manual/scripting>`.
 The JavaScript API provides a lot more
     opportunity for extending Tiled's functionality than just adding custom map formats.
 It is fully documented and works out of the box on all platforms.
-It should be preferred over the Python plugin when possible.
+It recommended over the Python plugin whenever possible.

-Tiled ships with a plugin that enables you to use Python 3 to add support for custom map formats.
-This is nice especially since you don't need to compile Tiled yourself and the scripts are easy to deploy to any platform.
+Tiled ships with a plugin that enables you to use Python 3 to add support for custom map and tileset formats.

 For the scripts to get loaded, they should be placed in ``~/.tiled``.
 Tiled watches this directory for changes, so there is no need to restart